web3-storage/docs/docs/concepts/content-addressing.md

 ## Summary

-Using content addressing for locating files rather than the legacy web's method of location-dependent addressing addresses several critical weaknesses of the legacy web:
+Using content addressing for locating files rather than the legacy web's method of location-dependent addressing responds to several critical weaknesses of the legacy web:

 - Content addressing solves for the problem behind link rot — the mutability of location-dependent storage systems — by using a hashing algorithm to generate a unique CID for each file that can be used as the lookup key for a file rather than a URL.
 - In addition to making sure files don't get lost if they're moved, content addressing also ensures that users intending to retrieve a specific version of a file will be guaranteed to retrieve that version for as long as it exists anywhere on the network.